 In the long term, Integrated Pest Management is the best way to handle pests and keep your woods healthy.
 But sometimes studying pests and using cultural, mechanical and biological means to oust them may not be enough; you may still have a problem.
 In those situations, chemical control is the only way.

-Pesticides can protect your woods effectively and safely.
+Pesticides, a category of chemicals that also includes herbicides, can protect your woods effectively and safely.
 Our guide will show you how to

 - choose the right pesticide